 Drawing on our own research and writing, we seek to provide perspective on the present by helping to make students aware of the habits and hopes, and the setbacks and successes of men and women around the globe, from ancient times to recent times.

 We also work to strengthen students’ abilities to read critically, to think analytically, and to write clearly.

 The knowledge and training our students gain provide excellent background for teaching, for business, for graduate study (including the study of law), and for life as an informed citizen.

-Students and others who wish to find out more about what we have to offer may follow the links on the menu above, or they may come to the History Department’s offices in Camden, NJ at 429 Cooper Street (on the corner of Cooper and Fifth Streets – entrance off Fifth Street, at rear of building).
+Students and others who wish to find out more about what we have to offer may follow the links on the menu above, or they may come to the History Department’s offices in Camden at 429 Cooper St. (on the corner of Cooper and Fifth streets – entrance off Fifth Street, at rear of building).

 - Provide students with a solid grounding in narrative history

 - Communicate to students the historical experiences of peoples across the globe